 A wealthy man, having entered old age, was respectable in the presence of others.
 However, he had to face his children’s scramble for his property after returning home.
 He could hardly feel any happiness in his twilight years.

 Different life situations bring man different life experiences, which are accompanied with different troubles and bitterness.
 Everyone longs for perfection, wanting both family togetherness and success in career, and hoping for not only fame and fortune but also the fulfillment in heart.
 With varied discontent and regret of life, one day, the three, encountered each other.

 The employed laborer envied the white-collar worker’s stable job; the white-collar worker envied the wealthy man’s success in career; the wealthy man was envious of the employed laborer’s harmonious family.
-They, complaining of the disappointments of life, vowed to strive hard to change their fate by their own hands and gain the happy life.
+They, complaining of the disappointments of life, vowed to strive hard to change their fate by their own hands and gain a happy life.

 More than ten years later, the employed laborer led a rich life but no longer returned home on time from work.
 Instead, he was engaged in the social occasions only concerned with eating, drinking, and the pursuit of pleasure.
 The white-collar worker became a successful boss.
 Nevertheless, he had to be wary of someone’s scheming for his property all the time, always feeling empty and lonely in the depths of his heart.
 The wealthy man had passed away, with his children just placing flower baskets before his grave on the anniversary of his death.